chasharpur/uk-compare/README.md

 software needing constant maintenance.

 ## Rationale
-Most textual comparison tools use a collation algorithm in which, potentially at least, each character position in one version is compared to all character positions in the other version.
+Most textual comparison tools use a collation algorithm where, potentially at least, each character position in one version is compared to all character positions in the other version.
 Misalignments are common, and the time taken is proportial to N squared, where N is the average